dunglas/frankenphp/docs/production.md

 Go to `https://your-domain-name.example.com` and enjoy!

 > [!CAUTION]
-> Docker can have a cache layer, make sure you have the right build for each deployment or rebuild your project with --no-cache option to avoid cache issue.
+> Docker can have a cache layer, make sure you have the right build for each deployment or rebuild your project with `--no-cache` option to avoid cache issue.

 ## Deploying on Multiple Nodes

 If you want to deploy your app on a cluster of machines, you can use [Docker Swarm](https://docs.docker.com/engine/swarm/stack-deploy/), which is compatible with the provided Compose files.
-To deploy on Kubernetes, take a look at [the Helm chart provided with API Platform](https://api-platform.com/docs/deployment/kubernetes/), which can be easily adapted for use with Symfony Docker.
+To deploy on Kubernetes, take a look at [the Helm chart provided with API Platform](https://api-platform.com/docs/deployment/kubernetes/), which uses FrankenPHP.